seanhamlin/education-smoke-test/README.md

 ## Installation

-First you will need to install PhantomJS, the [2.0 release](http://phantomjs.org/download.html) is preferred.
-If you are running Mac OSX there is a critical bug that effects this, you will need this [fork](https://github.com/eugene1g/phantomjs/releases) in the mean time.
+First you will need to install PhantomJS, the [2.1.1 release](http://phantomjs.org/download.html) (or newer) is preferred.
 Once you have downloaded the binary, symlink this to <code>/usr/local/bin/phantomjs</code>.

 Next is CasperJS, you can git clone this repo

 ```
 git clone https://github.com/n1k0/casperjs.git
-git checkout master
+git checkout 1.1.1
 ```

 Then symlink the bin/casperjs script to <code>/usr/local/bin/casperjs</code>.